Skip to Content

 10. Paddle in the river at Bourton-on-the-Water

-Cool off with a paddle in the shallow River Windrush in Bourton-on-the-Water, which runs right through the centre of the village.
+Cool off with a paddle in the shallow River Windrush in Bourton-on-the-Water, which runs through the middle of the village.
 The water is refreshingly cool on a hot day, though it gets busy so you’ll find more space away from the village centre.
 And if you visit on August Bank Holiday you can watch the annual river football match, where two teams battle for glory in a very wet game.

 Festivals and events